lulato/rosa.js/README.md

 ##### Manual Setup
+If you start from an empty folder and using `npm` to install all your dependencies, you will likely end  up in the same place.
+I just like showing people the process so they can see all parts working on the theme builder.

+Gulp will be the glue here
+`npm install gulp --save-dev`
+`npm install browsersync --save-dev`

-Browsersync will help me with the auto-refresh in multiple devices, so I can see the chages in real time in the phone.
+`Browsersync` will help me with the auto-refresh in multiple devices, so I can see the changes in real time in the phone.
-Sass will help me devide the stylesheets into smaller files for each of it’s purposes.
+Sass will help us divide the stylesheets into smaller files for each of it’s purposes.
 I use neat from bourbon to set up basic grid.
 (Optional)

-Ghost Theme Folder Structure
+##### Ghost Theme Folder Structure
 Documentation
 The themes for Ghost is in the content folder,
 Ghost uses Handlebars